Recently Played

 Honest Thoughts on Taj Mahal Solitaire

-Starting up Taj Mahal Solitaire, I was ready for a brain-teasing session.
-The game's got this premise of piling cards from Ace to King, which ain't too shabby for passing the time.
-Working the tableau downwards, avoiding those sneaky same-color stacks, felt like navigating a spice market without sneezing – tricky but doable.
+When I launched Taj Mahal Solitaire, I was in the mood for a good brain workout.
+The premise of the game is to stack cards from Ace to King, and nothing quite like that to kill a bit of time.
+Drilling down into the tableau and avoiding those same-color stacks felt like navigating a spice market without sneezing: less impossible than tricky, but still doable.

 Discussion Forum